-I guess you’ve accounts on several social media platforms: you must have seen GIFs before.
+I guess you’ve accounts on several social media platforms, such as Instagram, Facebook, Snapchat, etc: you must have seen GIFs before.
 GIF or Jif?
 Pronounce it the way you want but the message is always clear; the majority of people are less offended by grammatical mistakes but are more concerned with the real image.
 GIF is considered a lovely file format and it’s becoming a default tool for insinuating internet humor alongside memes.
 They are extensively used among social media users to kill boredom and create hilarity.
 GIFs were once regarded as juvenile and unbecoming but today they are fully accepted, usually paramount tools for marketing on social media.
 Besides, they’re instantly eye-catching and can be shared across various social networks.
 Animated GIFs supplements value for both the established and upcoming brands by cementing their personality to the relevant audience.
 If you’re seeking to animate your personality on social media, but you aren’t sure where to get started, this guide will help you.

 What’s a GIF?